Combatting Food Insecurity

 “I knew the food pantry would be popular, but it has been more successful than I imagined,” she said.
 “It’s been overwhelming in a good way.”

 Lund and her colleagues are always thinking of new things to add in the food pantry.
-A Farmer’s Market is being planned early in the upcoming fall semester where faculty and staff will bring in items from their gardens.
+A Farmer’s Market was added early in the fall semester with faculty and staff will bringing in items from their gardens.

 The food pantry will also be expanding its inventory to include items that meet individuals’ dietary needs including gluten free, high protein and non-dairy products.
 Reusable grocery bags with the Bone Appetit logo will be produced.